seariver-org/helloopenshift/README.md

 # Hello OpenShift

-Deploy a simple Spring-Boot + Java application in OpenShit in just a few steps.
+Deploy a simple Spring-Boot + Java application in OpenShift in just a few steps.

 ## Minishift Initialization